-This course provides for a knowledge concerning the care and development of infants and toddlers in group settings.
-Practice is given in infant and toddler caregiving in group settings through classroom laboratory or collaborative centers.
-Three lecture and two lab hours per week.
+This course provides knowledge concerning the care and development of infants and toddlers in group settings.
+Practice is given in infant and toddler caregiving (birth to 36 months) in group settings through classroom laboratory or collaborative centers.
+Three lecture two lab hours per week.